junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The ghost settles finally -- as stable as the old-time black-and-white TV can be, receiving its best signal already.

-Dean swallows, leaning his back on the door.
+Dean swallows, leaning his back against the door.
 "Who are you?"

-The reasonable part of his brain immediately starts mocking at him the moment his throat works. *Try starting a small conversation with a freaking ghost?
+The reasonable part of his brain immediately starts mocking him the moment his throat works. *Try starting a small conversation with a freaking ghost?
 What's he thinking?*

 The figure shivers slightly, as if thinking and processing his words are taking too much of his energy that he can't focus on keeping the appearance, like the bad TV signal is losing connection.
 His eyes fall on Dean, intense, frowning.
 He's thinking hard, Dean realizes.
 But the exhausted frown is already telltale enough that he can't remember much before he starts talking.